ExploreConsulting/netsuite-fasttrack-toolkit-ss2/readme.md

 ```

 ### Governance ###
-The governance handler utilties can be used with any script, but most often are used with a saved search in
+The governance handler utilities can be used with any script, but most often are used with a saved search in
 a scheduled script.

 There are two functions, one for checking governance usage (`governanceRemains()`) and another which additionally